rhpandit11/Data-Theory/Python_Fundamental/python_fundamental.md

 location where we define variable and in need we can access that.

 Local Variable -> define in a function or in a loop

+**What is docstring in Python?**

+document string or docstring provide a convenient way of associating documentation with python modules,functions,classes and methods

+”’triple single quotes”’ or “””triple double quotes”””

 **What is Dynamically typed language?**